googlearchive/appengine-php-wordpress-starter-project/README.md

 Because of GitHub and licensing limitations, we can't put these files in the right places for you.

-Run this script to move all the files into place:
+Mac/Linux users: run this script to move all the files into place:

     move_files_after_editing.sh

+Windows users: run this script to move all the files into place:

+    move_files_after_editing.bat

 This script: